sudogene/tp/docs/UserGuide.md

 Examples:
 - `ts-delete 2 id/1,2,3` deletes students with indexes 1,2,3 from training 1.

+### Find all of a student's training : `find-training`
+Finds all of a student's trainings.

+Format: `find-training id/STUDENT_INDEX`

+* Student index refers to the unique index of the student in the entire student list (can be viewed with `list` command).
+* Only ONE student id can be specified in the same command
+* Both the student and training panels will be filtered should the command be successfully executed

+> Note: Only the most recent upcoming 3 Training dates are displayed on the student panel.
+Hence, this function is handy for displaying the full training history (past and present)

+Examples:
+- `find-training id/1` filters the student and training panel to show only the student with index 1 and all of his past and present trainings on the training panel.
+-
 ### Clearing all entries: `clear`
 Clears the student and training list of all existing students and trainings.